tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 .. note::

-  Every action triggered on WAPT agent from the server are signed with the :term:`Administrator`'s private key.
+  Every action triggered on a WAPT agent from the server are signed with the :term:`Administrator`'s private key.
 Without a valid private key, it is not possible to trigger remote actions on remote WAPT equipped devices.
   For more information on remote actions, please refer to :ref:`signing actions